Tilak1/30-Day-Cpp-Opportunity/Day 1/README.md

 ---

-# 📘 Day 1: STL & Templates
+# 📘 Day 1: C++ Basics, STL & Templates

+## C++ Basics:
 * Unlike C, C++ offers exception handling, template based data type independent code, wide STL algo support.
+* This line imports the entire std namespace into the program's current scope.
+The std namespace contains all the standard C++ library functions and objects like cout and cin.
+*     By including this line, you can directly write cout instead of std::cout.

 ## 🔧 STL and Algorithms
 * Commonly used data structures are available lists, stacks, maps etc